Jury: Historical roots

-An early reference to a jury type group in England is in a decree issued by King Æthelred the Unready at Wantage (997), which provided that in every Hundred "the twelve leading thegns together with the reeve shall go out and swear on the relics which are given into their hands, that they will not accuse any innocent man nor shield a guilty one."
+The so-called Wantage Code provides an early reference to a jury-like group in England, wherein a decree issued by King Æthelred the Unready (at Wantage, c.
+997) provided that in every Hundred "the twelve leading thegns together with the reeve shall go out and swear on the relics which are given into their hands, that they will not accuse any innocent man nor shield a guilty one."
 The resulting Wantage Code formally recognized legal customs that were part of the Danelaw.

 The testimonial concept can also be traced to Normandy before 1066, when a jury of nobles was established to decide land disputes.
 In this manner, the Duke, being the largest land owner, could not act as a judge in his own case.

 One of the earliest antecedents of modern jury systems is the jury in ancient Greece, including the city-state of Athens, where records of jury courts date back to 500 BCE.
 These juries voted by secret ballot and were eventually granted the power to annul unconstitutional laws, thus introducing the practice of judicial review.
 In modern justice systems, the law is considered "self-contained" and "distinct from other coercive forces, and perceived as separate from the political life of the community," but "all these barriers are absent in the context of classical Athens.
 In practice and in conception the law and its administration are in some important respects indistinguishable from the life of the community in general."

 In juries of the Justices in Eyre, the bailiff of the hundred would choose 4 electors who in turn chose 12 others from their hundred, and from these were selected 12 jurors.